-Nevada State's Fall 2020 Campus Operations and Instruction Plan has been developed to provide a comprehensive approach for ensuring a safe and healthy return to campus for all faculty, staff, students, and the public.
+Nevada State's Spring 2021 Campus Operations and Instruction Plan has been developed to provide a comprehensive approach for ensuring a safe and healthy campus for all faculty, staff, students, and the public.

-To oversee the development and implementation of the Fall 2020 plan, NSC has established a Campus Crisis Management Team.
-This team continues to finalize the gradual reopening of campus for faculty, staff, students, and the public.
+Nevada State established a Campus Crisis Management Team in March 2020.
+This team continues to monitor campus operations for faculty, staff, students, and the public and make any changes as necessary.

-Eric Gilliland, HR Director, has also been designed as Nevada State's ombudsman for addressing/coordinating COVID-19 reopening issues.
-He has information readily available for faculty, staff, students, and the public.
-He can be reached at eric.gilliland@nsc.edu
+Dr. Edith Fernandez, Vice President of College and Community Engagement, is designated as Nevada State College's ombudsman for addressing/coordinating COVID-19 reopening issues.
+Her has information readily available for faculty, staff, students, and the public.
+She can be reached at Edith.Fernandez@nsc.edu.